sanjeev662/Personal-Finance-Manager/README.md

 ## Objectives:

-    1. Simplify expense tracking for individuals and organizations.
+    1. Simplify expense tracking for individuals.

     2. Provide detailed insights into spending patterns to enable better financial management.

     3. Offer a platform for users to create, update, and delete expenses and categories.

+    4. Offer feature to set savings goals with a target amount and a target date.

-    4. Generate comprehensive reports based on user-defined time periods and categories.
+    5. Generate comprehensive reports based on user-defined time periods and categories.

 ## Features